lankydan/spring-boot-webflux/spring-boot-webflux.md

   }
 }
 ```
-These are all the routes to methods on the `PersonHandler` which we will look at later on.
+These are all the routes to methods in the `PersonHandler` which we will look at later on.
 We have created a bean that will handle our routing.
-To setup the routing functions we use the well named `RoutingFunctions` providing us with a load of static methods but we are only currently interested with it's `route` method.
+To setup the routing functions we use the well named `RoutingFunctions` class providing us with a load of static methods, but for now we are only interested with it's `route` method.
 Below is the signature of the `route` method.
 ```java
 public static <T extends ServerResponse> RouterFunction<T> route(
       RequestPredicate predicate, HandlerFunction<T> handlerFunction) {